tritonJS826/masters-way/mw-general-bff/apiAutogenerated/mw-general-bff/docs/MwGeneralBffInternalSchemasAIGenerateTopicsForTrainingPayload.md

 This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetLanguage

+`func (o *MwGeneralBffInternalSchemasAIGenerateTopicsForTrainingPayload) GetLanguage() string`

+GetLanguage returns the Language field if non-nil, zero value otherwise.

+### GetLanguageOk

+`func (o *MwGeneralBffInternalSchemasAIGenerateTopicsForTrainingPayload) GetLanguageOk() (*string, bool)`

+GetLanguageOk returns a tuple with the Language field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetLanguage

+`func (o *MwGeneralBffInternalSchemasAIGenerateTopicsForTrainingPayload) SetLanguage(v string)`

+SetLanguage sets Language field to given value.

+### GetParentTopicId

+`func (o *MwGeneralBffInternalSchemasAIGenerateTopicsForTrainingPayload) GetParentTopicId() string`

+GetParentTopicId returns the ParentTopicId field if non-nil, zero value otherwise.

+### GetParentTopicIdOk

+`func (o *MwGeneralBffInternalSchemasAIGenerateTopicsForTrainingPayload) GetParentTopicIdOk() (*string, bool)`

+GetParentTopicIdOk returns a tuple with the ParentTopicId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetParentTopicId

+`func (o *MwGeneralBffInternalSchemasAIGenerateTopicsForTrainingPayload) SetParentTopicId(v string)`

+SetParentTopicId sets ParentTopicId field to given value.

+### SetParentTopicIdNil

+`func (o *MwGeneralBffInternalSchemasAIGenerateTopicsForTrainingPayload) SetParentTopicIdNil(b bool)`

+ SetParentTopicIdNil sets the value for ParentTopicId to be an explicit nil

+### UnsetParentTopicId
+`func (o *MwGeneralBffInternalSchemasAIGenerateTopicsForTrainingPayload) UnsetParentTopicId()`

+UnsetParentTopicId ensures that no value is present for ParentTopicId, not even an explicit nil
 ### GetTopicsAmount

 `func (o *MwGeneralBffInternalSchemasAIGenerateTopicsForTrainingPayload) GetTopicsAmount() int32`